PEPPER PLANTS WILL BE AVAILABLE AT THE ROADSIDE STAND MAY 2026.

 Visit www.peppersandpotsstore.etsy.com to purchase.

-Bahamian Beast, Puma, Red Squatty, Pink Tiger, Cardi West Indies Habanero, Jigsaw, Red Savina Habanero, Jamaican Scotch Bonnet, and Sugar Rush Peach.
+Bahamian Beast, Bahamian Goat, Puma, Squatty, Red Savina Habanero, Jamaican Scotch Bonnet, Leviathan Gnarly Scorpion and Scotch Brains XCP Chocolate.

 Half Box (12 Peppers)- $19